Walter Clemens: Scholarship on North and South Korea

 Clemens is also an authority on North Korea.
+He is on the editorial board of Asian Perspective, where he writes a book review essay for each issue.
 He has written many articles on North Korea and on China for the Journal of East Asian Studies, Global Asia and The Diplomat (on-line).
-His book North Korea and the World: Human Rights, Arms Control, and Strategies for Negotiation was published by the University Press of Kentucky in 2016.
-Clemens is on the editorial board of Asian Perspective, where he writes a book review essay for each issue.

 Analyzing events at the eastern edge of the former Soviet sphere, Clemens asked what lessons, if any, from the U.S.-Soviet experience might apply to arms control negotiations with North Korea.
-He published Getting to Yes in Korea (with a foreword by Gov. Bill Richardson) in 2010, followed by several articles in Global Asia, The New York Times, and Bulletin of the Atomic Scientists.
-Getting to Yes in Korea was the first book to systematically apply international relations, complexity and negotiation theories to the tensions on stemming from North Korea's nuclear program, and the book has been received praise from Graham Allison and Terence Roehrig.
-Asking whether and how the West should negotiate with a brutal dictatorship, Clemens on February 3, 2011, gave the Glasmacher Lecture in Ottawa, Canada, at the Symposium on Conflict Resolution.
-The lecture title was "Can–Should–Must We Negotiate with Evil?"
+He published Getting to Yes in Korea (with a foreword by the late Gov. Bill Richardson).
+This was the first book to systematically apply theories of international relations, complexity and negotiation to the goal of stemming North Korea's nuclear program.
+The book used scenarios methodology - not to predict the future, but to outline alternative futures.
+What combinations of circumstances make each scenario more likely?
+What actions can avoid the worst of these, and what actions improve the likelihood of better ones."
+The book listed recommendations on how to foster a more secure and prosperous world.
+The book was praised as a negotiation manual by Graham Allison and Terence Roehrig, but a Canadian reviewer wanted more specific (and self-assured) policy guidelines.

+Asking whether and how the West should negotiate with brutal dictatorship, Clemens on February 3, 2011 gave the Glasmcher Lecture in Ottawa, Canada, at the Symposium on Conflict Resolution.
+The lecture title was "Can-Should-Must We Negotiate with Evil?"